-Note: The 40Gb QSFP+ SR Full Duplex (RX/TX) transceiver is not supported in conjunction with a TAP.
+Note: The 40Gb QSFP+ SR BiDi Full Duplex (RX/TX) transceiver is not supported in conjunction with a BiDi TAP.
+Refer to BiDi Optics Considerations to know more.

 • For details about the supported transceivers, cable types, and connectivity specifications, refer to GigaVUE-OS Compatibility and Interoperability Matrix.